 I know I should check the facts.
 There is evidence to be weighed, archives to be searched, family members still alive who knew her differently.
 There will be shipping lists and parish records, deeds and wills lodged in three countries.
 The men I will find easily, labelled by their work and their bank balances, the buying and selling of land, and of houses returned to at night.
 The women will have left less clear a mark on the record but more of a mark on me, perhaps, and on all the children in between.
-There are some family papers, recipes, photographs and a sampler in black cross-stitch done, my grandmother told me, by a child, my great-great-great-great-grandmother, during the Napoleonic wars when children were forbidden to use coloured silks.
+There are some family papers, recipes, photographs and a sampler in black cross-stitch done, my grandmother told me, by a child, my great-great-great-great-great-great-great.
 Or so she said.